ianblenke/aws-6to4-docker-ipv6/README.md

 ## Docker

 The generated instance has docker on it as well, with ipv6 support.

-Give it a try.
+To see the docker-machine command needed to add it to your local docker config:

+	$ make docker-machine
+	docker-machine create -d generic --generic-ip-address 52.91.201.237 --generic-ssh-key terraform/../secrets/id_rsa-6to4 --generic-ssh-user ubuntu ianblenke-dev-6to4

+If you eval that output, or copy and paste and run this command, you will end up with a docker-machine host entry:

+	$ docker-machine ls
+	NAME                 ACTIVE   DRIVER         STATE     URL                        SWARM   ERRORS ianblenke-dev-6to4   -        generic        Running   tcp://52.91.201.237:2376

+From here, you can source it and run docker commands locally:

+	$ eval $(docker-machine env ianblenke-dev-6to4)
+	$ docker ps -a

+Have fun with your new AWS hosted IPV6 enabled docker host.

 ## Notes